nolenfelten/xbmc-scripting/trunk/EvoxT-Trainers/readme.txt

 The script displays the trainers, the nfo's and it downloads\unzips\installs to a specified trainerpath.

+Build:
+1. Doubleclick 'Build.bat'.
+2. The script is located in 'EvoxT-Trainers\BUILD'.
+(this step is only needed when you download the script via svn)

 Install:
-1. build script. doubleclick the "Build.bat"
-2. copy/ftp "EvoxT-Trainers" folder from "BUILD"
-   to your xbmc script dir ("q:\scripts\")
+1. copy/ftp "EvoxT-Trainers" folder to your xbmc script dir ("q:\scripts\")
-3. Done!
+2. Done!

 (q:\ = XBMC homedir)